Mystra (Forgotten Realms): First Incarnation

 spellcaster of the Realms.
 All spells of all types were known to her when their creators constructed them, and her spirit was said to imbue all inventors, authors, songwriters, and artists.
 She was most venerated by wizards and those who used magic or magical items.
 She provided and tended the Weave, the conduit that enabled mortals to safely access the raw magic force.

 Mystryl was depicted as a beautiful human female with rainbow-colored hair, radiant skin, and burning blue eyes.
 She wore simple, but elegant, blue-white robes of the finest heavy silk.
 At other times she was depicted as a vaguely female humanoid form composed entirely of prismatic-hued will-o’-wisps.

 According to Ao, Mystryl had ultimate control over all magic and could shape it to her will, and she could withdraw a being's access to the Weave and prevent it from using spells of any sort, and in an even harsher restriction she could also prevent a being from using any sort of magic whatsoever if she so decreed.
 These conditions persisted until she removed them.

 Mystryl could even deny deities access to the Weave, but she couldn't deny other gods the ability to grant their worshipers spells through prayer.

 True to her chaotic nature, Mystryl was flirtatious and profound, flighty and persistent, light-hearted and deadly serious.
 Her moods and state-of-mind varied from moment to moment, but she generally tried to do what she thought was right.
 She seemed too trusting and innocent at times, and tended to overreact when she felt she had been tricked.
-She distrusted but didn't hate Shar, who had sought to seize control over her for centuries, and she also rebelled occasionally against the good-intentioned suggestions of Selune, who she regarded as smotheringly maternal at times.
+She distrusted but didn't hate Shar, who had sought to seize control over her for centuries, and she also rebelled occasionally against the good-intentioned suggestions of Selûne, who she regarded as smotheringly maternal at times.
 Kozah and Moander, who always seemed intent on ruining that which she created or inspired, were her mortal enemies.
 Mystryl died when Karsus, wanting to take her place as god of Magic created the most powerful spell ever (12th level spell) and nearly destroyed the Weave.
 Mystryl sacrificed herself to save the Weave before it was too late.